summerswu/Freshman-Tech-Internships/README.md

 Technical Requirements:

 - US requirments is different from Canadian requirement

-- US
+Demonstrated passion for technology, business and technical community (i.e. contribution to open source, volunteerism, programming contests, start up interest / experience)
+Proven strong programming skills with a minimum of 8 months of industry experience (i.e. other co-op terms) Ability to take ownership of an idea and design it into reality Strong communication and leadership skills with an aptitude for collaborative team work

-Application Open Date:
+Application Open Date: Unknown

-Application Due Date:
+Application Due Date: Jan 31 2019

-Application Process:
+Application Process: https://careers.ibm.com/ShowJob/Id/394453/Extreme-Blue-Technical-Coop-(Ottawa-or-Toronto,-ON)/ apply directly on the IBM site

 Note: